ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~
 {: title='UUIDv7 Example Test Vector'}

+# Illustrative Examples {#ill_examples}
+The following sections contain illustrative examples which serve to show how one may use UUIDv8 {{uuidv8}} for custom and/or experimental application based logic.
+The examples below are not meant to be implemented and have not been through the same rigorous testing, prototyping, and feedback loop that other algorithms in this document have undergone.
+The authors encouraged implementors to create your own UUIDv8 algorithm rather than use the items defined in this section.

 ## Example of a UUIDv8 Value (time-based) {#uuidv8_example}

-This example UUIDv8 test vector utilizes a well-known 64 bit Unix epoch timestamp with
+This UUIDv8 illustrative example utilizes a well-known 64 bit Unix epoch timestamp with
 nanosecond precision, truncated to the least-significant, right-most, bits
 to fill the first 48 bits through version.